farkmarnum/check-laundry/README.md

 scp -r ./. pi@$PI_IP:/opt/check-laundry
 ```

+Or you could just remove the SD card and load the code onto it that way.

 # Backend
 Pulumi API (AWS API Gateway + AWS Lambda) -> Pulumi Bucket (AWS S3)